How the refrigerator works? or how does the refrigerator works?

-Vapour compression cycle consists of a four process viz 1.
+The Vapour compression cycle consists of a four process viz 1.
 Evaporation, 2. compression, 3. condensation and 4. expansion Process

-Let’s briefly discuss each process to know how exactly it is practically possible to transfer heat from a body at low temperature, to an environment at higher temperature, in order to cool the body further
+Let’s briefly discuss each process to know how exactly it is practically possible to transfer heat from a body at a low temperature, to an environment at a higher temperature, in order to cool the body further

 Fig 5 Schematic diagram of an evaporator

 During this process, the cold liquid refrigerant which is flowing inside the evaporator tube of the refrigerator will absorb the heat of the stuff inside the refrigerator and thereby refrigerant gets vaporized.